jpane24/OVtool/README.md

 omitted variables when estimating causal effects using propensity score (PS) weighting.
 This package includes graphics and summary results that will enable a researcher to quantify the impact an omitted variable would have on their results.
-Burgette et al. (in preparation) describe the methodology behind the primary function in this package, `ov_sim()`.
+Burgette et al. (2021) describe the methodology behind the primary function in this package, `ov_sim()`.
 This document presents syntax for the implementation of the `ov_sim()` function and provides an example of how to interpret the packages’ graphical output.